 Vehicle CO2 characteristic curve and tolerances for OVC-HEV vehicles (Illustrated for the case MCO2,d,P3 ≠ MCO2,d,P2)

 4.4.1.
-Low, medium and high speed windows
+Classifying windows in Low, medium and high average speed classes

-The moving averaging windows shall be binned into the low, medium and high average speed bins selected by the contracting parties.
+The moving averaging windows shall be classified into the low, medium and high average speed classes selected by the contracting parties.

 Examples of applications by contracting parties